UPB-SysSec/stekruebe-pipeline/README.md

 ### Something "connection refused", but only with `zgrab2`
 Make sure that your host `/etc/hosts` does not contain any entries for `{a,b,c,d}.com`, as this may interfere with the DNS setup.
 We had to learn this the hard way.

+### "Connection Refused" when "Generating clusters"
+The `sleep` for spawning Neo4J may not be sufficient (also considering pulling the image for the first time).
+Try to increase the sleep delay, and execute `neo4j/run_prefix_neo4j.sh` manually once.